 - 1. Make sure the Enable AP checkbox at the top of the window has been ticked. - 2.
-Click the Enable WEP Wireless Security checkbox.
+From the drop-down menu, select an Authentication Type: Open, Shared, or Both.

-- 3. From the drop-down menu, select an Authentication Type: Open, Shared, or Both. - 4.
-Select a key by clicking a radio button on the left, select an encryption level from the drop-down menu on the right, and then enter the proper-length key.
-(Key length is outlined at the bottom of the window.) - 5.
+- 3. Select a key by clicking a radio button on the left, select an encryption level from the drop-down menu on the right, and then enter the proper-length key.
+(Key length is outlined at the bottom of the window.) - 4.
 Click Apply.